FFFra/flavio-04062021/README.md

 move to ios folder and run `pod install`

+run ´react-native run-ios´

 ## Features to be implemented

 – Toggle feed button
 – Grouping select box

+## To be improved
+– redux state could have a better design
+– move logic to formatter
+– a more straight forward way to handle the orderbook snapshots – implement unit-tests

 ## The layout should look like this